 But according to J. Cole, he’s “working on it,” a statement heavily confirmed by an ad which ran during his set at the Day N Night Festival.

 “It seems like shit is all fucked up.
 The country needs a hero to turn to in these turbulent times.
 Jermaine Cole is that hero,” a narrator spoke over media of the North Carolina rapper, along with corresponding visuals.
 “A man whose humility knows no bounds.
 A man whose pen is so potent, each word of his verses reportedly cost $2,000.
 We need someone with big ideas and bold solutions.
 An expert in diplomacy.
 A candidate that can heal the inter-generational war.”

 SZA fans have been through some things.
 From the uncertainty of her vocal recovery, to the cancellation of several sets on TDE’s “The Championship” Tour, we were concerned about the durability of this rising star.
-But Solana is strong, and focused on her upcoming LP, which according to TDE’s oft-used two year album cycle, should arrive in the latter part of 2019.
+But Solana is strong, and focused on her upcoming LP, which according to TDE’s oft-used two year album cycle, should arrive in the early part of 2021.
 And considering the talent, the writing, the awestruck vulnerability of CTRL, the next album from SZA is destined to be as compelling as her debut.

 Noname: Factory Baby

 It didn’t take long for Noname—Chicago rapper Fatimah Warner—to start discussing her follow-up to this year’s Room 25.
 Already, she has her fans hyped on what will be her third mixtape.
 “Critics love Room 25.
 Fans love Telefone.
 I love my new shit”, Warner once wrote in a tweet.